Jorawar-Singh/CS_Decomposition/README.md

 \
 The code takes kraus operators of the POVM as input (as a list of numpy matrices)
 \
-It outputs a sequential list of the left decomposed, cosine, sine, and right-decomposed matrices (a list of list of numpy matrices)
+It outputs a sequential list of the left-decomposed, cosine, sine, and right-decomposed matrices (a list of list of numpy matrices)

 \
 \